Head Lice Facts

 There are many ways you can kill lice.
-You can suffocate them, poison them, or dry them out.
+You you can suffocate them with cosmetic grade oil.
 You can also starve them if you get them away from their food source – your head – long enough (they’ll die within 24-48 hours) and you can also dry them out.

 Head lice do not survive long if they fall off a person and cannot feed.
 You don’t need to spend a lot of time or money on housecleaning activities.
 Follow these steps to help avoid re–infestation by lice that have recently fallen off the hair or crawled onto clothing or furniture.